-Most mobile phone users believe that by using an SD card in their mobile phone they solve the storage problem.
+The most users phone owners believe that using an SD card in their mobile phone will solve the storage problem.
 But is it so?

-Modern mid-range mobile phones can usually accept an SD card as additional storage. data and software.
+Modern mid-range mobile phones can usually accept an SD card for additional data and software storage.

 And since mobile phones in the range of 100-200 euros do not have sufficient internal memory, the majority of their users immediately after the initial purchase equip them with such a card.